 The race coaches annually review and revise the team curriculum to meet the mission of the program.
-Based on the desired outcomes outlined in the curriculum the coach must write daily practice plans.
+Based on the desired outcomes outlined in the curriculum along with the experience of the sailors, the coach must write daily practice plans.
 The practice plans should be specific, but flexible, and are intended to guide racers towards complete understanding of the curriculum.
 Much of this work is completed during staff training.